Infant Chronic Lung Disease

 - Continued need for positive pressure respiratory support or oxygen after a premature baby reaches 36 weeks of gestation

-The symptoms of CLD in infants may resemble other conditions or medical problems.
+The symptoms of bronchopulmonary dysplasia (BPD) in infants may resemble other conditions or medical problems.
 Always consult your baby's doctor for a diagnosis.

-Because CLD is a chronic disease and appears gradually, doctors must look at several factors.
-Chronic lung disease is often diagnosed when a premature baby with breathing and lung problems continues to need additional oxygen after reaching 28 days of age.
+Because BPD is a chronic disease and appears gradually, doctors must look at several factors.
+Bronchopulmonary dysplasia is often diagnosed when a premature baby with breathing and lung problems continues to need additional oxygen after reaching 28 days of age.

-In addition to lung disease, infants with severe CLD may also have airway problems, issues with lung vessels and heart function, as well as other organ system problems.
+In addition to bronchopulmonary dysplasia, infants with severe BPD may also have airway problems, issues with lung vessels and heart function, as well as other organ system problems.
 These issues will affect the progression of the lung disease and brain development.
 At Children’s Hospital of Philadelphia (CHOP), your child’s evaluation will begin with a physical exam and complete medical history.
 Diagnostic tests will be ordered based on your child’s condition.
 Your child’s evaluation may include:

 - Chest X-rays to look for changes in the appearance of the lungs